 What is the difference between Revenue and Profit?

-Think of revenue as total income your business generates.
+Let’s clarify our terminology first.
+Think of revenue as the total income your business generates.
 This can be income from goods sold or services invoiced.
 It refers to income directly earned from your core business operations.
 For example, you would not count:

 - Insurance claims